-The following describes the requirements and proposed solution approaches for an aware hierarchical warm-starting programming model.
+The following describes the requirements and proposed solution approaches for a hierarchical warm-starting programming model.
 Hierarchical refers to how the warm-starting methods are composable in a pipeline that resembles their resource usage requirements.
 The proposed interface does not rely on any assumption regarding the availability and limitations of QPUs, i.e., it treats each method in the pipeline as exchangeable building blocks.
-The current progress of available QPUs is reflected in the client programmers by informing them about the feasibility of their planned warm-starting pipeline.
+The current progress of available QPUs is considered by informing client programmers about the feasibility of their planned warm-starting pipeline.
 For example, the platform could disable support for Q2Q warm-starting at the network's edge until MQPUs find widespread adoption in end devices, such as smartphones.